Mexico's Water Crisis - Why Doesn't Mexico Have Clean Water?

 1.2 Water Scarcity, Water Pollution, and Drought Conditions

 Be that as it may, an absence of continuous speculation has eased back progress in getting safe water for low-pay networks.
-The difficulties remember water shortage and drought for a significant part of the country, lacking drinking water quality and wastewater treatment, and wasteful utilities.
+The difficulties include water shortage and drought for a significant part of the country, lacking drinking water quality and wastewater treatment, and wasteful utilities.

 As water extraction has pursued groundwater increasingly deep underground, the mud lake bed is dry, and the firmly stuffed mineral soil is causing irreversible compaction.